 (ii) if a greater sum is prescribed, that greater sum.

-[Section 17A inserted by No. 67 of 2004 s.
+[Section 17A inserted: No. 67 of 2004 s.
 18(1).]

 17B.
 Exemptions from s.
 17A

 (1) The Minister, with the Treasurer’s concurrence, may by order exempt a transaction or class of transaction from the operation of section 17A either unconditionally or on specified conditions.